-The Musconetcong River has been federally designated as a National Wild and Scenic River that has outstanding ecological value in freeflowing condition.
+The Musconetcong River has been Federally designated as a National Wild and Scenic River that has outstanding ecological value in free-flowing condition.
 Bloomsbury Dam is one of two remaining dams on the lower Musconetcong River that acts as an impediment to migratory fish from the Delaware River.
-A partnership of federal and state agencies and non-profit organizations is currently conducting a feasibility study for removal of the other dam.
+A partnership of Federal and state agencies and non-profit organizations is currently conducting a feasibility study for removal of the other dam.
 When these two dams are removed, it will restore 13.3 miles of the Musconetcong River to its natural, free-flowing condition and allow migratory fish to access spawning habitat which they have not been able to reach for over 200 years.

-An FY20 construction contract award is targeted.
+A construction contract award is targeted for February 2021.

-Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial E Data (\$000) Feasibility 100 0 100 Allocations thru FY18 681 Design & Implementation 1,885 1,015 2,900,000 FY 19 Allocation 2,000 Balance to Complete TBD
+Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000) Feasibility 100 0 100 Allocations thru FY18 681 Design & Implementation 1,885 1,015 2,900 FY 19 Allocation 2,000 FY 20 Allocation 0 Balance to Complete 0